-Conforto, Vargas lead Mets over Pirates for 4th straight win
+Mets beat Bucs 8-7, win 4th straight, then acquire Stroman

+At 50-55, the Mets have passed Cincinnati, Colorado, Pittsburgh and San Diego in the standings and with just over one-third of the season remaining are six games back for the two NL wild-card spots with six teams in front.

+“Brodie understands that I know we can win now.
+He knows that we can win now,” manager Mickey Callaway said.
+“We both feel like we can win and get on a run and get into this thing.”

-NEW YORK (AP) — Michael Conforto sparked New York’s offense with a two-run homer in a six-run first inning against Chris Archer, and the Mets held on to beat the reeling Pittsburgh Pirates 8-7 Sunday to match their longest winning streak this season at four games.
+Michael Conforto sparked the offense with a two-run homer in a six-run first inning against Chris Archer, and Vargas (6-5) won a third straight start for the first time since last August.
+The Mets built an 8-3 lead and matched their longest winning streak this season at four games, completing a three-game sweep.

-Jason Vargas (6-5) won a third straight start for the first time since last August, and the Mets completed a three-game sweep.
-New York improved to 10-5 since the All-Star break, passing Cincinnati, Colorado and Pittsburgh in the standings.
-The Mets (50-55) started Sunday six games back in the NL wild-card race with six teams in front.
+“I think we’re starting to put it all together,” Conforto said after reaching 20 homers for the third straight season.
+“The break was big for us.
+We got our legs back under us.”

+Given a 6-0 lead, Vargas allowed three runs and six hits in 5 2/3 innings .
+The 36-year-old left-hander can become a free agent after the World Series unless his $8 million club option for 2020 is exercised.
+Wheeler can go free this fall but Syndergaard is far more valuable — he can’t become a free agent until after the 2021 season.

+“I don’t think that there has been a whole lot of speculation in my way.
+I think maybe if there was, there would probably be more thought,” Vargas said.

+Jacob deGrom, Wheeler and Steven Matz got the victories earlier in the Mets’ spurt.
+New York starting pitchers had not won four straight games since Robert Gsellman, Matt Harvey, Seth Lugo and Rafael Montero from Sept.
+6-9, 2017.

+“I feel like we’re synching things up,” Callaway said.
+“Our bullpen is performing.
+We’re scoring some runs consistently.
+Our starters have been outstanding, and that’s kind of the recipe for wins.”

 Pittsburgh was 2½ games off the NL Central lead at the break but has lost 14 of 16, including eight in a row.

-Given a 6-0 lead, Vargas allowed three runs and six hits in 5 2/3 innings.
-He could be dangled by the Mets ahead of Wednesday’s trade deadline along with fellow starters Noah Syndergaard and Zack Wheeler.

-Vargas, a 36-year-old left-hander, can become a free agent after the World Series unless his $8 million club option for 2020 is exercised.
-Wheeler can go free this fall but Syndergaard is far more valuable — he can’t become a free agent until after the 2021 season.

-Jacob deGrom, Wheeler and Steven Matz got the victories earlier in the Mets’ streak.
-New York starting pitchers had not won four straight games since Robert Gsellman, Matt Harvey, Seth Lugo and Rafael Montero in September 2017.
+The Pirates are 46-59, the next-to-worst record in the NL.

 New York led 8-3 in the ninth before Bryan Reynolds had a two-run homer off Tyler Bashlor and José Osuna hit a two-run drive against Edwin Díaz, who got the next two outs for his 23rd save in 27 chances.